procoderpz42/CCA-Manager/README.md

   - 8/8 : i have started the basic set-up of the enviroment and it's required packages.
 The project is going to be a web-app that assists in the admin tasks of mannaging a CCA. i will base the functionalities based on my own CCA; Red Cross Youth.

   - 9/8 : implement register and login processes. lay down the base for permanenent sessions.

+  - 10/8 -11/8 : implemented "/logout". realised that for testing any future features i need test data. pushed fresh data to student , teacher & cca tables

 Project implementable ideas:
   - attendance system.